 Why CCUS?

-The acceleration of CCUS technology is critical to reducing carbon dioxide (CO₂) emissions and reducing the costs of tackling the climate crisis.
+The acceleration of CCUS technology is critical to reducing and removing carbon dioxide (CO₂) emissions to tackle the climate crisis.

 It helps achieve climate goals.

-The most recent report from the Intergovernmental Panel on Climate Change (IPCC), summarizes its findings into seven pathways for limiting global temperature rise to less than 2°C. Six of the seven mitigation pathways include some level of CO2 removal.
-The only scenario not utilizing CCUS requires radical changes in human behavior.
-The world cannot meet its Paris Agreement emission reduction goals without carbon management technologies.
-Between the different mitigation pathways identified in the IPCC report, there is a broad range of deployment levels for CCUS, with a median average of 665 gigatonnes of CO2 that needs to be captured and stored this century.
-Approximately 40 million tonnes of CO2 are captured and stored annually, so this must increase more than 100-fold by 2050 to meet the scenarios laid out by the IPCC.
+The most recent report from the Intergovernmental Panel on Climate Change (IPCC), summarizes its findings into seven pathways for limiting global temperature rise to less than 2°C. Six of the seven mitigation pathways include some level of CCUS and CO2 removal.
+There is a broad range of deployment levels for CCUS, with a median average of 665 gigatonnes of CO2 that needs to be captured and stored this century.

-CCUS is one of the most mature and cost-effective solutions to reducing emissions from industries such as iron and steel, cement, and chemicals.
+CCUS is the most mature and cost-effective solutions to reducing emissions from industries such as iron and steel, cement, and chemicals.
 These sectors are among the hardest to decarbonize due to their industrial processes and high-temperature heat requirements, both of which emit CO2.
-Several reports, including from experts at the Energy Transition Commission and the International Energy Agency (IEA), conclude that achieving net-zero emissions in hard-to-abate industries like these may be impossible or, at best, significantly more expensive without CCUS.
+Achieving net-zero emissions in hard-to-abate industries like these may be impossible or, at best, significantly more expensive without CCUS.

-- CCUS-equipped power plants are able to supply flexible, low-carbon electricity that complements the intermittent nature of many renewables, such as solar and wind.
-This enables power grids to decarbonize while maintaining their reliability and resilience.
+1. CCUS-equipped fossil fuel power plants are able to supply flexible, low-carbon electricity that complements the intermittent nature of many renewables, such as solar and wind.
+This enables power grids to decarbonize and maintain their reliability and resilience while also bringing in new technologies such as energy storage to address intermittency.

-- CCUS is essential for reducing emissions from the existing global fossil fuel power fleet.
-Without CCUS retrofit or early retirement, coal- and gas-fired power stations – current and under construction – will continue emitting CO2 at rates that will consume 95% of the IEA’s Sustainable Development Scenario carbon budget by 2050.
+2. CCUS can significantly reduce emissions from the global fossil fuel power fleet.
+Without CCUS retrofit or early retirement, coal- and gas-fired power stations – current and under construction – will emit CO2 at rates that do not align with achieving net-zero.

-CCUS deployed at industrial point sources provides the foundation for technology-based carbon dioxide removal.
-This includes techniques that remove historical CO2 emissions from the atmosphere such as bioenergy with CCUS (BECCS) and direct air capture with carbon storage (DACCS).
-Investment in CO2 transport and storage infrastructure today will facilitate and benefit carbon dioxide removal in the future as they will utilize the same infrastructure.
+CCUS deployed at point sources provides the foundation for technology-based carbon dioxide removal.
+This includes techniques that remove CO2 emissions from the atmosphere such as bioenergy with CCUS (BECCS) and direct air capture with carbon storage (DACCS).
+Investment in CO2 transport and storage infrastructure today will benefit carbon dioxide removal in the future as they will utilize the same infrastructure.

-CCUS is a proven technology that has been working safely and effectively since the 1970s, and more than 260 million tonnes of CO2 has already been safely injected underground.
-Currently, there are more than 30 large-scale, commercial CCUS facilities in operation across the globe.
+CCUS technologies have been in use since the 1970s, and more than 260 million tonnes of CO2 has already been safely injected underground.
+Currently, there are more than 40 large-scale, commercial CCUS facilities in operation across the globe.

-With more than 12,000 billion tonnes of potential CO2 resources identified, there is an abundance of underground storage resources at our disposal.
-Most of the world’s key CO2 storage basins have been well assessed, and almost every high-emitting nation has demonstrated substantial storage potential.
+With more than 12,000 billion tonnes of potential CO2 resources identified, there is an abundance of underground storage resources.
+Most of the world’s key CO2 storage basins have been assessed, and almost every high-emitting nation has demonstrated substantial storage potential.

 It helps the economy.

-CO2 utilization will expand investment in carbon capture technologies and can be used to permanently sequester CO2 at locations where transportation pipelines are impractical or not economically feasible.
-It can allow businesses to engage in the circular carbon economy.
+CO2 utilization will also expand investment in carbon capture technologies and can allow businesses to engage in the circular carbon economy.

-One of the main challenges to achieving a just energy transition is that job losses from high emissions industries may be concentrated in one place.
+One of the main challenges to the energy transition is that job losses from high emissions industries may be concentrated in one place.
 In contrast, low-carbon industry jobs are created elsewhere.
 Even where geography is not a barrier, mass job losses are rarely followed quickly by wide-scale opportunities.
-CCUS facilitates a just transition by allowing existing industries to transform to low-carbon opportunities and make sustained contributions to local economies while moving toward net-zero.
+CCUS enables a smoother transition by allowing existing industries to transform to low-carbon opportunities and make sustained contributions to local economies while moving toward net-zero.

 The IPCC found it would be 138% more expensive to reach global climate goals without the deployment of CCUS, on average across the models examined.